VaibhavSys/vaibhav-studio-old/content/posts/discord-friendships-simplified-a-beginner-s-guide-to-adding-connections.md

 keywords = []
 seotitle = ""
 tags = []
-title = "\"Discord Friendships Simplified: A Beginner's Guide to Adding Connections"
+title = "Discord Friendships Simplified: A Beginner's Guide to Adding Connections"

 +++
 ## How to Manage Friends on Discord: A Complete Guide